Amber Dawn Bellemare – Truth, Healing & Reconciliation Programming Coordinator, and Special Events Coordinator

 - hosting traditional teaching circles with our Elders-in-residence and other special guest speakers.

-Amber is grateful to additionally serve her UU community as a video and photo content creator, and has helped to organize a few conferences over the years in different areas.
+Amber is grateful to additionally serve her UU community with her skills as a video and photo content creator, and coordinates the CUC’s Special Events like National Sunday Services.

 Originally from Sarnia, ON and having lived across the continent, she now resides in Tiohtià:ke/ Montreal.